LoreviQ/WebNovelPlatform/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-The Project is divided into two parts, clientside and serverside.
+The Project is divided into two parts, client and server(api).

 ### Prerequisites

+* Go: The server requires Go to be installed on your machine.
+To install Go, follow the instructions on the [official Go website](https://golang.org/doc/install).
-* npm: The client requires npm, which can
+* npm: The client requires npm, which can be updated tot he latest version with:
   ```sh
   npm install npm@latest -g
   ```
- * Go: The project requires Go to be installed on your machine.
-To install Go, follow the instructions on the [official Go website](https://golang.org/doc/install).

 ### Installation